salrashid123/gcp_tokendistributor/README.md

 You can also bind a given TokenClient's IP address to the `ServiceEntry` during provisioning.

 What this means is even if a TokenClient connects to the TokenServer over mTLS using a valid certificate, the tokenserver will extract the provided SerialNumber that was provided by the TokenClient
-In the default certificate in this repo, the SerialNumber is just `5`
+In the default certificate in this repo, the SerialNumber is just `5`.
+If you want to generate your own certificates, please see the section in the appendix

 ```
 openssl x509 -in bob/certs/tokenclient.crt -noout -text